-In cryptography we often encrypt and sign messages that contains characters, but asymmetric key cryptosystems (Alice and Bob uses different keys) such as RSA and ElGamal are based on arithmetic operations on integer.
-And symmetric key cryptosystems (Alice and Bob uses the same key) such as DES and AES are based on bitwise operations on bits (a bit is either equal 0 or 1 and is an abbreviation for binary digit).
-Therefore, we have to convert the characters into integers or bits before we apply the cryptosystem to the message.
+In cryptography, we often encrypt and sign messages that contain characters.
+However, asymmetric key cryptosystems (where Alice and Bob use different keys), such as RSA and ElGamal, are based on arithmetic operations on integers.
+Symmetric key cryptosystems (where Alice and Bob use the same key), such as DES and AES, are based on bitwise operations on bits (a bit is either 0 or 1 and is an abbreviation for binary digit).
+Therefore, we must convert characters into integers or bits before applying the cryptosystem to the message.

-Because a computer can only handle bits, there already exists a method for converting characters into integers or bits, that uses the ASCII (American Standard Code for Information Interchange) table.
-A part of the ASCII table from Wikipedia is listed in the following table (notice that the binary representation on the Wikipedia site is only seven bits but we use eight bits, i.e. we have prepended an extra 0):
+Because a computer can only handle bits, there already exists a method for converting characters into integers or bits, which uses the ASCII (American Standard Code for Information Interchange) table.
+A part of the ASCII table from Wikipedia is shown in the following table (note that the binary representation on the Wikipedia site uses only seven bits, but we use eight bits by prepending an extra 0):

 Character | Decimal | Hexadecimal | Binary |